16 Ways To Make More Money On The Side

 8. Blogging

-This is not for everyone and not as easy as everyone thinks but is my favourite.
+This is not for everyone and not as easy as everyone thinks but is our favourite.

-Personally, I have done well with it as have many of my friends.
+We have done well with it as have many of our friends.

 You need a topic you are interested in and happy to write about consistently, quality content, social media skills (or the capacity to outsource) and a few other things.

-Check out this post for my tips on how to set up a blog and make money from it.
+Check out this post for our tips on how to set up a blog and make money from it.

-With blogging, it is not the same as it used to be and I view it more as owning a website now.
+With blogging, it is not the same as it used to be and we view it more as owning a website now.

 Generally, you need an active social media presence as well.